sthiede/Comparative_Genomics/day2_morning/README.md

 >iv.
 Submit your job to the cluster with qsub

 ```

+> Before submitting the spades.pbs job, make sure you that all the path in the file are correct.

 qsub spades.PBS
 ```

 >v.
-Verify that your job is in the queue with the qstat
+Verify that your job is in the queue with the qstat command

 ```
 qstat –u username